matthewjosephtaylor/blog.mjt.dev/content/coding/how-python-vscode-sept-2022.md

 I am an experienced coder but I am not a [Python](https://www.python.org) expert.

-Recently I've been getting more and more into ML, and so have been interacting more with python.
+Recently I've been getting more and more into ML, and so have been interacting more with Python.

 I'll be honest and admit that I've avoided Python as it frustrates me.